tasmota/docs/docs/Home-Assistant.md

 - Devices configured as iFan02 or iFan03 as fan entities.
 TuyaMCU fans are not supported.
 - Each discovered device will by default add 8 disabled sensors.
 Enable the ones you need.
 You cannot delete them, they will simply be re-added on a restart.

-Types of devices not listed above still require [manual configuration](#editing-configurationyaml)
+Types of devices not listed above still require [manual configuration](#editing-configurationyaml).

+If you're running Tasmota on ESP32 you can use [Home Assistant Controls](https://github.com/fmtr/hct) in Berry to discover more complex entities (pull-down lists, number sliders, etc)

 !!! warning "Zigbee and Bluetooth devices paired in Tasmota will **NOT** be discovered in Home Assistant"